lowlevel-vampyre/8Bit_CPU/readme.md

 <p>Journals are where our design thoughts go.
 They are a stream of conciousness that we write while we are working on a particular task.
 We use them to keep each other updated on design decisions, think through problems, and to use as a reminder on why certain decisions were made.
 The format for each log is name_date_project.<p>

 ### Resources
-<p>This is where we store resources we used as either refernce or learning material throughout the project.
-Please don't sue for lack of distribution rights.
-Cause it'd be a waste of my time and yours.<p>
+<p>This is where we store resources we used as either referencse or learning material throughout the project.
+Please don't sue for lack of distribution rights, cause it'd be a waste of my time and yours.<p>

-### VHDL
+### Source
-<p>Our VHDL code goes here.
-We try our best to comment for understanding, but we often get lazy.
-If you do not understand what is going on, refer to the "Relevant Journals" linked at the top of each file.<p>
+<p>Our HDL code goes here.
+We try our best to comment for understanding, but most of the documentation is in a plain text file in the same folders.
+These give detailed descriptions of why decisions were made, what constraints were present, and any other useful information.<p>